Contact us

 Do I need treatment?

 Not all abdominal aortic aneurysms require repair.
-The risk for rupture – and consequenlty the indication for repair – increases together with the size of the AAA.
+The risk for rupture, and consequenlty the indication for repair, increases together with the size of the AAA.

 Whether you need operative repair for your AAA or not shall be decided by your vascular surgeon who is the only physician capable of performing all types of AAA repair.

-If the AAA is large enough (over 50-55mm), it is generally safer for you to have it repaired.
+If the AAA is large enough (over 50mm), it is generally safer for you to have it repaired.
 Because the operation carries certain risks, the exact size for which the operation will be elected depends upon any other medical conditions you may have.
 For example, heart, lung or kidney problems increase the surgical risk.
 After successful open surgical repair the risk for rupture is zero.
 Ideally, repair will be recommended when the rupture risk is higher than the surgical risk.
 Your vascular surgeon will discuss with you in detail the possible risks and complications of the operation.

 If rupture of an abdominal aortic aneurysm occurs, the chance of survival is less than 20%.